makinacorpus/django_pyoidc/docs/how-to.rst

 * ``<op_name>-backchannel-logout``

-Since settings are local to a provider, you can also provide different :ref:`hook_get_user` for each to implement custom behaviours based on which identity provider a user is coming from.
+Since settings are local to a provider, you can also provide different :ref:`hook_get_user` for each to implement custom behaviors based on which identity provider a user is coming from.